School of Music

 Transfer Students

-Upper Divisional (Provisional)
+Upper Divisional (Pre-Professional)

 Upper Divisional (Professional)

-Students with more than 90 credits
+Students with fewer than 60 credits or greater than 90 credits

-Advanced Upper Divisional & Second Degree Students
+Advanced Upper Divisional with greater then 90 credit hours & Second Degree Students

 1. Apply to the University of Florida

-• May 01, 2024If applying for Fall (February 15 for Summer B)
+• May 01, 2026If applying for Fall (February 15 for Summer B)

 Be certain that you apply by the published deadlines, and that UF Admissions has all of your application materials (application, fee, transcripts, admissions test scores, residency, etc.) prior to your audition.

-University of Florida Transfer Student Application
+Transfer Student Application

-2. Schedule Your Audition
+2. Music Application & Schedule Your Audition

 School of Music Audition Application